 In the Settings window, go to Apps >> Apps and Features.

 Search for Microsoft OneDrive.
-Click on the 3 dots corresponding to it and select Uninstall.
+Click the 3 dots next to it, then select Uninstall.

 After this, go to Office.com to reinstall Microsoft OneDrive on your system.